mariohernandez/component-based-development/exercises/4-building-components.md

 ## 1 - Building Components (continued...)

-Now that we have built a couple of pretty simple component in which we introduced essential steps, information and patterns, we can probably take this to a new level.
+Now that we have built a couple of pretty simple components in which we introduced essential steps, information and patterns, we can probably take this to a new level.

 ### 1.3 - Creating more advanced components